Xon77/Live4Life/README.md

 2. **Download and put [sc3-plugins](https://supercollider.github.io/sc3-plugins#insrallation) in your SuperCollider Extensions folder.**

 	(Go to the menu `File -> Open user support directory`.
 Create a folder named `Extensions`, if it is not already there, and put your plugins folder into it.
-Rename the folder `sc3-plugins` by `plugins`.).
+Rename the folder `sc3-plugins` by `plugins`.)

 3. **Download [the latest release](https://github.com/Xon77/Live4Life/releases) of this project to begin the setup of the tool for the following steps.**